Should You Pay Off Your Mortgage Early or Invest Extra Cash?

 A mortgage can provide big tax benefits

 Interest on mortgages may be tax deductible for taxpayers who can itemize their deductions.
-The Tax Cuts and Jobs Act passed in December 2017 included changes to the tax code which will impact many homeowners.
-State and local tax deductions (including property tax) are now capped at $10,000 and interest paid on home equity debt may still be tax deductible, provided that the proceeds of the loan are used to “buy, build or substantially improve the taxpayer’s home that secures the loan.”
-Further, beginning in 2018, mortgage interest and qualified home equity debt interest may only be tax deductible on new home loans up to $750,000, down from $1,000,000 on loans secured before 2018.
+The 2017 tax law changed to the tax code which impacts many homeowners.
+State and local tax deductions (including property tax) are capped at $10,000.
+Interest paid on home equity loans may still be tax deductible, if proceeds are used to “buy, build or substantially improve the taxpayer’s home that secures the loan.”
+Further, starting in 2018, mortgage interest and qualified home equity debt interest may only be tax deductible on new home loans up to $750,000.
+Before 2018, the limit was $1,000,000.

-The new tax code also nearly doubled the standard deduction, making it harder for homeowners to benefit from itemizing versus claiming the standard deduction.
+The new tax code also nearly doubled the standard deduction, making it harder for homeowners to benefit from itemizing.
+In 2021, the standard deduction is $12,550 for single filers, double if married filing jointly.
 However, for homeowners who can still itemize, prepaying your mortgage could jeopardize that in the future.
-Especially for high-income households with a high tax rate, consider working with your CPA to discuss the impact on your tax situation ahead of time.
+Especially for high-income households in a high tax bracket, consider working with your CPA to discuss the impact on your tax situation ahead of time.

 Investing extra cash instead of prepaying a mortgage